mohummudh/proton-deuteron/README.md

-# Proton-Deuteron Separation in LArIAT
+# Proton-Deuteron/Kaon Separation in LArIAT

 Numerical methods for identifying and separating proton and deuteron/kaon particles in the LArIAT (Liquid Argon In A Testbed) experiment, using signal processing, deep learning, and statistical hypothesis testing on raw TPC data from Run II Positive 100A.